hyperledger-cacti/cacti/docs/docs/cactus/contributing.md

 Contributing
 ==========================================================

-Thank you for your interest to contribute to Hyperledger Cactus! :tada:
+Thank you for your interest to contribute to Hyperledger Cacti! :tada:

 First things first, please review the [Hyperledger Code of Conduct](https://wiki.hyperledger.org/display/HYP/Hyperledger+Code+of+Conduct) before participating.

-There are many ways to contribute to Hyperledger Cactus, both as a user and as a developer.
+There are many ways to contribute to Hyperledger Cacti, both as a user and as a developer.

 As a user, this can include: